 Eventually the countdown reached zero and it was time to make our move south.
 Thanks to the reasonable yet still occasionally irritating rules that limit non-visa visitors to a mere 90 days in Guatemala we had, as you know, been cooling our heels in southern Mexico just waiting for our moment.
 That moment being exactly Feb 3, to coincide with our flight home on May 3.
 You guessed it, 90 days later.
 Anyway, with the flight options costing considerably more and not saving a whole lot in the way of time or effort (see: a night in Guatemala City plus at least 5 hours by shuttle to reach the lake itself) we chose the Mexican night bus / morning border crossing / multiple chicken bus route.
 Logically, it all made sense.
-Didn’t make us any more excited to get started, however.
+Didn’t make us any more excited to get started on our Latin American travel day, however.

 19:10 Arrive at ADO bus terminal.
 Giddily stake out spot next to electrical outlet with my e-reader (very recently discovered e-reader to be completely dead).